joshudson/Emet/README.md

 in the face of unreliable power.

 Emet.FileSystems does not call .NET System.IO functions but rather P/Invokes native functions.
-Consequently, there is no platform-neutral build of Emet.Filesystems;
+Consequently, there is no platform-neutral build of Emet.FileSystems;
 when you run `dotnet publish` or its moral equivalent on the executable project, the appropriate binary is selected automatically and copied into the build output directory.